-- First, enable your app-users to check if the value of a scanned barcode (or an NFC tap, manual entry, search entry, etc.) exists in that database.
+- Allow your app-users to check if the value of a scanned barcode (or an NFC tag, manual entry, search entry, etc.) exists in that database.
 If it does, it will return a Valid message to the app user and any related information (the ‘Response’ text).
 If the value is not in the database, it will return an Invalid message.

-- Second, enable your app-users to see information related to the scanned barcode value right after each scan.
+- Enable your app-users to see information related to the scanned barcode value right after each scan.
 In the Response, you can show them a plain text, structured text, HTML, and web content to help them in their assigned task.

 - Tickets with barcodes scanned will be matched to determine authenticity